 |Mobile App||AmpliFi||Same as Router|

 Like the case when you use a single router, setting up an Alien mesh system is extremely simple.

 First, set up one Alien to work as the primary router.
-Now place another Alien near it and turn it on, the AmpliFi mobile app will detect as “New Mesh Point.”
+Then place another Alien near it and turn it on — the AmpliFi mobile app will detect as “New Mesh Point.”
 Now you can tap on “Add to network” and give it a name, and that’s it.